python-accelerator-middle-layer/governance/community_meetings/meeting_20250904/agenda.md

 Agenda:

-- Report from the maintainers about the prototype
+- Report from the maintainers about the prototype (30 min)

-- Status of specification
+- Status of specification (10 min)

-- Training: control systems
+- Training: control systems (60 min)